 - 1/2 teaspoon lemon extract

-- 2 In a large bowl, combine flour, baking soda, baking powder and salt.
+- 2 In a large bowl, sift together flour, baking soda, baking powder and salt.

 - 5 Pour into loaf pan and bake for 45 minutes until toothpick comes out clean.
-(It took an hour in my oven).
+Mine took closer to an hour.
 Remove from oven and pour glaze over it, then cool in pan on a rack.